john-abish/Drilling-Optimizer-Web-Application/README.md

 # Drilling-Optimizer-Web-Application
-Web Application hosted on an AWS EC2 instance running a drilling optimization model
+Web Application Hosted on an AWS EC2 Instance Running a Drilling Optimization Model